 He is author of several books, including the highly acclaimed Shipwrecks (Timmins), as well as being the author of a successful international cartoon strip.
 In 2006 Brian was appointed to the position of Chief Executive Officer of The Institute for Trade Skills Excellence.
 He is a committed proponent of vocational education and training, and is now CEO of SkillsOne Television and Founder of National Skills Week.

-In 2013, Brian was nominated as Chair of WorldSkills Australia, and also holds several non-executive board positions which include Creative Communications, the Be Your Best™ Foundation in South Africa and The Australian Children’s Music Foundation.
+In 2013, Brian was nominated as Chair of WorldSkills Australia, and also holds several non-executive board positions, which include Creative Communications and is the Chair of The Australian Children’s Music Foundation.

-She is the Chief Executive Officer of the Service Skills Australia with responsibility for the management of the skills and workforce development activities of the Skills Council.
-Jeanette is taking a leadership role in the development of international recognition of a range of vocational qualifications with a number of countries and has achieved international benchmarking of National Qualifications with South Africa, New Zealand, Canada and Hong Kong.
+Jeanette was the CEO of Service Skills Australia between 2004 and 2014 with responsibility for the management of the skills and workforce development activities of the Skills Council.
+She took a leadership role in the development of international recognition of a range of vocational qualifications with a number of countries and has achieved international benchmarking of National Qualifications.

 Doug Wright was appointed as a Director of WorldSkills Australia in 2009.
 He is currently working part-time at the Australian Industry Group.
 Doug has studied at the University of Sydney and Deakin University where he attained a Bachelor of Economics and a Bachelor of Arts.

 Doug is on the Board of the NSW TAFE Commission and the Commonwealth Study Conferences inc. Executive Committee.
-He is also a member of the Governing Council of TAFE Higher Education and Chairman of the Audit and Risk Committee of the NSW Government Compensation Authorities.
+He is also a member of the Governing Council of TAFE Higher Education.

-In July 2007, Jarrad established Jala Design Pty Ltd – an Australian design agency with a passion for graphic design, website design, marketing and branding.
+In 2007, Jarrad established Jala Design Pty Ltd – an Australian design agency with a passion for graphic design, website design, marketing and branding.
 Jarrad is now passing on his talents to future designers by teaching design skills at The Northern Sydney Institute, part of TAFE NSW Northern Sydney Institute.

-He continues his involvement with WorldSkills Australia as a regional/national judge, regional/national project designer and international Deputy Chief Expert.
+He continues his involvement with WorldSkills Australia as a regional/national judge, regional/national project designer and International Deputy Chief Expert and current Board member.

-Jack has a Masters Degree from MGSM and is the co-author of “Retail Strategy Planning & Control”, a textbook, in addition to other published papers on retail.
-He has taught MBA & Graduate programs in marketing, retail and strategy at several Universities and a company director for a number of commercial and not for profit organisations for over 15 years.
+Jack has a Masters Degree from MGSM and is the author of “Retail Strategy Planning & Control”, a textbook, in addition to other published papers on retail.
+He has taught MBA & Graduate programs in marketing, retail and strategy at several universities.

-Wayne retired from his position as Managing Director of Polytechnic West, Perth on 15 February 2013 to launch CollyerConsultancy.
+Wayne retired from his position as Managing Director of Polytechnic West, Perth on 15 February 2013.